Rachel Brown-Finnis: United States

 In 1998, Brown moved to the United States where she attended the University of Alabama and played for the Crimson Tide soccer team.
 The Sunday Mirror reported in February 2000 that Brown had signed a two-year sponsorship deal worth £100,000 with Uhlsport.
-In the same article Brown explained that she left England because Americans had a more positive attitude towards women's football.
+In the same article Brown explained that she had left England because Americans had a more positive attitude towards women's football.
 Dissatisfied with aspects of the culture in the Deep South, Brown transferred to the University of Pittsburgh where she played for the Panthers soccer team and completed a degree in Sports Science.
 She was named Goalkeeper of the Year for the Big East Conference every year and also holds the Panthers' record for the fewest goals conceded in a season.

 Return to Merseyside

 On returning to Liverpool, Brown found her old club relegated and languishing in the Premier League Northern Division.
 She qualified as a PE Teacher at Liverpool John Moores University and joined Everton Ladies in January 2003: "Everton were in the top division so I thought, 'change codes here, go to the Blues.'"
 She spent the 2003 summer season playing in Iceland, returning to Everton in August 2003.
 In December 2003 Brown suffered a serious knee injury that kept her out of the game until June 2005.

 Danielle Hill played in goal for Everton in their 1–0 FA Women's Cup final defeat to Charlton Athletic in May 2005.
 Hill also played as Everton shocked Arsenal in the final of the 2008 Premier League Cup.

 Brown played in her second FA Women's Cup final in 2010.
 Ahead of the match she told the Liverpool Echo: "I wouldn't say I'm in the twilight of my career but it's been a long time since 1996, so I'm very determined to put things right."
 She collected her first winner's medal as Everton beat Arsenal 3–2 after extra time.

 In December 2014, guest player Brown was taken to the 2014 International Women's Club Championship in Japan by wild card entrants Arsenal Ladies.
 In January 2015, Brown decided to retire from football, citing that her body was telling her that it was time to stop.